'Pillar of the community' deported from US to a land he barely knows

 After conducting a comprehensive review of Adi's case, ICE said in the statement that it has chosen not to grant a stay of removal.

 Over the past decade, Adi's immigration case has "undergone exhaustive judicial review at multiple levels of the nation's courts, including before the immigration courts, federal appeals courts and U.S. district court.
-In each review, the courts have held that Adi does not have a legal basis to remain in the US," ICE said the statement.
+In each review, the courts have held that Adi does not have a legal basis to remain in the US," ICE said in the statement.

 Adi's last few months were a rollercoaster of emotions, expecting deportation amid the ramped-up crackdown on illegal immigration across the US as part of the Trump administration's stance on the issue.